“Geography is a subject which holds a key to our future.”

 - Dr P Walsh

-A major element of Geography studies at Assumption is to give students the opportunity to conduct investigations into a wide range of topics and issues.
+A major element of Geography studies at Assumption Grammar School is to give students the opportunity to conduct investigations into a wide range of topics and issues.
 An investigative approach is encouraged as an integral part of class work as well as fieldwork.
-All year groups participate in fieldwork exercises.
-Compulsory expeditions take place at AS, A2 and at GCSE.
+Fieldwork is a compulsory aspect of the GCSE, AS and A2 Geography courses.

 Travel is a key feature in the department and since our Millennium visit to Niagara Falls and Toronto in 2001 we have organised a number of educational visits.